dobriNedev/INTERVIEW-SPA-TASK-MANAGER/README.md

 - `client` folder contains the whole project.
 - `public` folder contains global asssets for the app(including the json file for simulating Web API calls).
 - `src` folder contains the `App.js`, `index.js` and folders for the components, context(s), and service(s).
-- `components` folder - properly named folder for each component that includes the component itself, the css module for the component and asseet needed for the component(if any).
+- `components` folder - properly named folder for each component that includes the component itself, the css module for the component, testfile and asseet needed for the component(if any).
 - `services` folder - contains unified requester and service (for each resource) for handling AJAX requests.
 - `contexts` folder.